Card-Forge/forge/forge-gui/README.txt

 Fixed issue where hand pane for player's you've MindSlaved wouldn't be removed after the effect ended.

+- Storm Count -
+Current Storm Count is now shown in the Card Detail pane for all storm cards

+- Improved Deck Viewer from Match screen -
+View Deck List from the Match screen now uses the same dialog that the Home screen uses, allowing viewing card images and searching/sorting the deck list

+- Token Images -
+The token images are now specific to each set (where possible).
+It is recommended that users delete the contents of their token image folder and download them again using the game's content downloaders.
+The default locations by operating system are:
+- Windows: <your local application data directory>/Forge/Cache/pics/tokens/ (usually C:/Users/<your username>/Application Data/Local/Forge/Cache/pics/tokens/)
+- OSX: <your home directory>/Library/Caches/Forge/pics/tokens/
+- Linux: <your home directory>/.cache/forge/pics/tokens/

+- Journey into Nyx cards -
+Forge now includes all of the new Journey into Nyx cards.
+It may take a few days/weeks before these new card pictures become available for downloading via the "Download LQ Card Pictures" button.
+The LQ set pictures tend to take a few more weeks/months to process before they become available for downloading via the "Download LQ Set Pictures" button.
+Please be patient.
+The Forge devs are not involved in maintaining the servers that house these pictures.

+- Creature Stacking -
+You can now optionally have identical creatures stack as everything else does.

+- Quest Additions -
+Credits are now awarded for life total differences, making more deck archetypes more rewarding.
+Win streaks now award cards at certain thresholds.
+New bazaar item allows for a greater bonus booster pack selection... for a high price.

 Our Lawyers Made Us Do This:
 ----------------------------